abinit/abinit/doc/developers/new_testsuite.md

 : A parameter is a value that can be used by constraints to modify their behavior.

+Iteration state
+: An iteration state describe how much iterations of each possible level have append in the run (ex: idtset=2, itimimage=not used, image=5, time=not used).
+  It give information on the current state of the run.
+Documents are implicitly associated to their iteration state.
+These informations are available to the test engine through special YAML documents using the `IterStart` tag.

 !!! tip

     To get the list of constraints and parameters, run: